Bryan Greenberg: Music

 In 2007, Greenberg released his debut album, Waiting for Now.
 He has toured with Gavin DeGraw, Michael Tolcher, Ari Hest, and Graham Colton.
 At his New York City Show at the High Line Ballroom, Greenberg was joined by How to Make it in America co-star Kid Cudi.
 Greenberg's songs have been featured in many of his film and television work, including One Tree Hill, October Road, and Nobel Son.

 In 2011, Greenberg released his second album, We Don't Have Forever, produced by Thom Monahan (Vetiver, Devendra Banhart, Gary Louris), which included the single "Walk Away".
 The album also included "You Can Run", a collaboration with How to Make It in America co-star and rapper Kid Cudi.
-Greenberg said he wrote the record over a period of two years when he was going through a lot of changes (friends, personal life, career) and decided to title the record We Don't Have Forever to reflect that.
+Greenberg said he wrote the record over a period of two years when he was experiencing many changes in his life and decided to title the record We Don't Have Forever to reflect that.

 Personal life

-Greenberg began dating actress Jamie Chung in early 2012.
-They became engaged in December 2013.
-During a visit to Chung's hometown of San Francisco, Greenberg proposed to Chung by singing a song he wrote.
-They were married in October 2015 at the El Capitan Canyon resort in Santa Barbara, California.
-The wedding was a three-day celebration consisting of a welcome dinner on Halloween Eve to which guests were required to wear costumes, followed by a wedding ceremony on October 31 in which Chung and Greenberg exchanged non-denominational vows.
-On October 24, 2021, it was announced that the two are parents of twin boys.
+In 2012, Greenberg began dating actress Jamie Chung.
+They became engaged in December 2013 and were married on October 31, 2015, in Santa Barbara, California.
+Their twin sons were born via surrogacy in October 2021.

+In January 2025, Greenberg and Chung's house in Los Angeles was destroyed by a wildfire.